DoctorKhan/The-Social-Game-Book/src/20_part/150_war_room_discovery_ancient_playbook.md

 #### The Elite Calculation

-**David**: "So the question becomes: Is this intentional?
-Are we looking at a conscious strategy, or just convergent evolution of power structures?"
+The question that emerged from my research: Is this intentional?
+Are we looking at a conscious strategy, or just convergent evolution of power structures?

-**Marcus**: "In my corporate training work, I see executives who aren't evil masterminds—they're just responding to incentives.
-But someone set up those incentives."
+Through my analysis of corporate structures, I observed executives who weren't evil masterminds—they were just responding to incentives.
+But someone had set up those incentives.

-*He began drawing a flow chart.*

-**Marcus**: "Here's what I call the 'Elite Calculation.'
-It's not a conspiracy—it's a strategic principle that gets rediscovered by every power structure because it works so well."
+What I came to call the 'Elite Calculation' isn't a conspiracy—it's a strategic principle that gets rediscovered by every power structure because it works so well.

 **The Elite Calculation:**